Build Your Own Home in the

 If you have already purchased property and haven’t yet done research into the county permits, possible floodplains, or availability of utilities, the site inspection agent will typically be able to offer insight about these requirements in your area.

-After the site inspection, a list of necessary steps for preparing your property with an estimate will be drawn up on the work needed to ready the property for a home.
+Typically, after the site inspection, a list of necessary steps for preparing your property with an estimate will be drawn up on the work needed to ready the property for a home.
 This could include things such tree-limb removal, county permits, base-pad, or fence removal.

+Know your rights.
 Just because you receive an estimate from the site inspection company does not mean you must permit them to do the work.
 You have the option of finding your own local contractors and getting your own estimates for the work required for the home delivery.
 You may even choose to do some of the work yourself.

 Taking control of your site work can feel daunting.
-Contractors get a bad rap—it seems everyone has a horror story to share of getting duped and stolen from, so I understand the fear.
+Contractors sometimes get a bad rap, and it seems everyone knows someone with a bad experience.

 However, there are many, honest, hard-working, reasonable companies that would love to have your business and help you become a homeowner.